Friday, September 20th • Brattleboro, VT •Retreat Farm Community Room • 45 Farmhouse Square

-Join this interactive workshop and fill your teaching and group facilitation toolbox with experiential, brain-based techniques to engage and connect learners, create a positive and supportive learning community, and maximize social-emotional learning and academic outcomes.
+Join this interactive workshop and fill your teaching or group facilitation toolbox with experiential, brain-based techniques to engage and connect, create a positive and supportive learning community, and maximize social-emotional learning, training, group development, and academic outcomes.

 We will explore:

-- Experiential, brain-based methods to actively engage students physically, emotionally, socially and intellectually
+- Experiential, brain-based methods to actively engage learners physically, emotionally, socially and intellectually

-- Interactive activities to build community while enlivening academic lessons and differentiating instruction
+- Interactive activities to build community while enlivening lessons and differentiating instruction

 - Ways to cultivate social and emotional skills such as communication, social problem-solving, relationship skills, collaboration, self-regulation, decision-making, self-awareness, emotional expression, conflict resolution and reflection

-- Techniques for developing responsive and nurturing relationships teacher to student and peer to peer
+- Techniques for developing responsive and nurturing relationships, and promoting equity and inclusion

-- New research from the field of educational neuroscience and its impact on learning, teaching, and social-emotional skills development
+- Compelling research from the field of educational neuroscience and its impact on learning, teaching, and social-emotional skills development

 - Reflective tools to help learners find meaning, increase depth of understanding, and application to future learning